FoxGeoff/MeanStack/README.md

 - Control on the server, protected routes
 - Check protected route: ``` status: 401, statusText: "Unauthorized", ```

+## Task: Adding the Token to Authenticate Requests

+- auth-intercept

 ## Task: Reflecting the Token Expiration in the UI